PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 Repair options, cheapest to most reliable:

 • Compressed air plus 90 percent isopropyl alcohol (about $5, roughly a one-in-ten success rate).
-Puff air around the stick base, dab IPA on the shaft with a cotton swab, work the stick through full range twenty times.
-Rarely saves a worn part, worth one attempt.
+Puff air around the stick base, dab IPA on the shaft with a cotton swab, and work the stick through its full range twenty times.
+It rarely saves a worn part, but it is worth one attempt.

 • OEM stick module replacement ($8 to $15 per module, soldering required).
 The DualShock 4 uses Alps RKJXV-class modules. iFixit sells replacements and a controller teardown guide.
 [4]

 • Hall-effect aftermarket modules ($20 to $40, soldering required).
-GuliKit, eXtremeRate, KK3.
-Drift-free by design because magnetic field sensors replace the carbon-track potentiometer.
+GuliKit, eXtremeRate, and KK3 are drift-free by design, because magnetic field sensors replace the carbon-track potentiometer.
 See the TMR vs Hall-effect sensor buying guide for the engineering trade-off.

 Honest call: if you already own a soldering iron and have done at least one through-hole repair, the Hall-effect path wins on lifetime cost.
 If you have never soldered and your hourly rate is anything north of minimum wage, buy a new controller.